 The Committee shall comprise a minimum of two people at all times and all of the members serving on the Committee should be independent non-executive directors.
-The chairman of the Board may also serve on the Committee as an additional member if he or she was considered independent on appointment as chairman.
+The chair of the Board may serve on the Committee if he or she was considered independent on appointment as chair.
 Members of the Committee shall be appointed by the Board in consultation with the chairman of the Committee.